tensorflow/tensorflow/tensorflow/docs_src/get_started/get_started_for_beginners.md

 [**DataFrame**](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html)
 is a table with named columns headers and numbered rows.
 The features returned by `load_data` are packed in `DataFrames`.
-For example, the `test_feature` DataFrame looks as follows:
+For example, the `test_x` DataFrame looks as follows:

 ```none
     SepalLength  SepalWidth  PetalLength  PetalWidth